RoamGuru Roam Guru

 The Museums and the Mythology

-The Country Music Hall of Fame occupies a building designed to look like a piano keyboard from above.
+The Country Music Hall of Fame occupies a building designed to look like a piano keyboard from above at 222 5th Avenue South.
 The collection contains everything from Maybelle Carter's guitar to Taylor Swift's handwritten lyrics, tracing a lineage that the museum presents as inevitable and linear.
 The truth is messier.
 Country music spent decades pretending Black artists didn't exist, pretending women were only allowed certain roles, pretending the working-class authenticity it sold was anything other than a marketing strategy.
 The museum acknowledges some of this now—the new exhibits on Black country pioneers are genuinely good—but the overall narrative still bends toward celebration rather than critique.

 The Parthenon in Centennial Park provides a different kind of mythology—a full-scale replica of the Athenian temple, built for Tennessee's 1897 Centennial Exposition and rebuilt in permanent concrete in the 1920s.
 Athena Parthenos stands inside, gilded and 42 feet tall, the largest indoor statue in America.
 The building makes no sense in this context, which is exactly why it works.
 Nashville has always been a place that imports identities and plays them back with unexpected intensity.